 "Show, don't tell" is just lazy critique/review short hand that actually means a lot more than just the simple phrase, but reviewers/critique partners are often ill-equipped to provide writers with the tools needed to improve.
 "Just show me don't tell me" is feedback that is often SO DAMAGING to writers because it's nonspecific.
 Those leveling it often don't really understand what elements are at play and how to help the writer improve.
 They just know, something is missing and they want "more."
 The good news is, writers CAN improve their writing if someone is willing to, you know... be more specific and empathetic in explaining their reasoning behind deploying that statement.

 The more you hone in on shedding some of your tendency to "tell," the easier it becomes to "show."
 Or, to add the "showing" parts in the revision.
 You'd be surprised at how many first drafts feature more "telling" than "showing."
 It turns out, a lot of us go back and add the good stuff in later.
-But you should never, never discount the need to "tell" in a story just because someone once gave you this banal and inane piece of feedback.
+But you should never, never discount the need to "tell" in a story just because someone once gave you this lazy piece of feedback.